Wounds, Infection and Antimicrobial Resistance

 We are surrounded by and in constant contact with microorganisms.
 They are everywhere in our environment, on every surface we touch, and on us.
 They live on and in the skin.
 In fact, we cannot possibly keep our skin healthy without considering and looking after our over 1000 different species of microorganisms that live on us in an ecosystem called the skin microbiome.
 This microbiological community covers the entire skin surface, which in itself makes it difficult for disease-causing microbes to get a foothold.
 Our skin microbiome is constantly changing depending on our age, hormone status, food, climate, hygiene etc. and it is in constant communication with our immune system.
-The immune system, in turn, helps to maintain a good balance in the microbiome by providing a high degree of diversity and avoiding the dominance of one or a few species.
+The immune system, in turn, helps to maintain a good balance in the microbiome, ensuring a high degree of diversity and avoiding the dominance of one or a few species.
 Skin and wound infection are defined as an imbalance in the microbiome of such severity that the immune system has lost control of the area with the result that one or a few microbial species have become dominant and taken over control.

 Infection is an unbalance in the microbiome

 Today, as we can all be expected to carry at least one resistant bacterium in our skin microbiome, the use of antimicrobial agents will not eradicate all the microbes in the wound.
 The resistant type will not be affected but will remain in the wound, whereas the non-resistant types will be killed.
 Put into practice, this means that the treatment specifically favours and selects for the resistant bacterial type providing it with ideal conditions to multiply, occupy and control / infect the entire wound.
-The result is a wound full of resistant, highly aggressive bacteria.
-The use of antiseptics in wounds can therefore no longer simply be regarded as something that does not work.
+The result is a wound full of resistant, highly aggressive (virulent) bacteria.
+The use of antimicrobials in wounds can therefore no longer simply be regarded as something harmless that just does not work.
 On the contrary, it poses a danger as it aggravates the wounds and reinforces and spreads resistance to the patient and to those with whom the patient comes into contact.

 Resistant strains survive and become more aggressive

-|Washing or dressing wounds with products that kill bacteria makes the infection worse and more dangerous.
+With Resistant Bacteria: Washing, dressing or treating wounds with products that kill bacteria (antimicrobials) makes the infection worse and more dangerous.